Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Open ssh port (rate limiting enabled - max 10 attempts within 30 seconds)
 ufw limit proto tcp from any to any port <THE PORT YOU JUST CHOSE IN sshd_config>

-# REST_PORT: Chose a port number between 1024 and 65535, (do not choose 3000 or 3100).
-# REST_PORT: We will use this port to make queries to the REST api
-# REST_PORT: because this port is accessed internally,  we exclude it from our list of open ports.

-# Open all ports from 1024 up to, but not including your REST_PORT
-ufw allow proto tcp from any to any port 1024:<REST_PORT MINUS ONE>

-# Open all ports that are greater than your REST_PORT
+# Open a port for your public_address.
+This is the port other nodes will connect to.
-ufw allow proto tcp from any to any port <REST_PORT PLUS ONE>:65535
+ufw allow proto tcp from any to any port 3000

 # Re-enable firewall
 ufw enable